 What makes the biggest difference of all in terms of quality is the combination of the materials used to manufacture the wrench and its overall manufacturing standards.

-Wrenches can be made of anything from solid steel to aluminum to chrome vanadium to iron and many more materials besides.
-Always remember that just because two or more wrenches look relatively similar doesn’t mean they aren’t fundamentally different in terms of quality.
+The best wrenches can be made of anything from solid steel to aluminum to chrome vanadium to iron and many more materials besides.
+Always remember that just because two or more wrenches look relatively similar doesn’t mean they aren’t fundamentally different in the quality.

 Always look into materials, manufacturing standards and durability, before making your final decision.